JoostVanVelthoven/Nullness.Bang/readme.md

 </PropertyGroup>
 ```

-2. **Install** the Nulless.bang tool as a dependency for your project, either through NuGet ''
+2. **Install** the Nulless.bang tool as a dependency for your project, through NuGet 'Nullness.Bang'

 3. **Migrate** using Visual studio